Magyar Gárda

-Magyar Gárda Mozgalom (/hu/, English: Hungarian Guard Movement), founded by Magyar Gárda Hagyományőrző és Kulturális Egyesület (English: Hungarian Guard Association for Preservation of Traditions and Culture) was a patriotic-nationalistic association somewhat mimicking an army in its organisation and paraphernalia.
-It was coined a paramilitary, a party-militia, or – sarcastically – an operetta-guard by its opponents and certain media outlets, even though it was never armed.
-It was in varyingly close relationship with the Jobbik party in Hungary.
-It was founded through an "oath of loyalty to Hungary" by its members in Buda Castle, Budapest, on 25 August 2007.
-It was dissolved by the Budapest Tribunal on 2 July 2009.
-The president of the Association was Gábor Vona, and it had such prominent members as former (1990–1994) defence minister Lajos Für and actor Mátyás Usztics.
+Magyar Gárda Mozgalom (/hu/, English: Hungarian Guard Movement), founded by Magyar Gárda Hagyományőrző és Kulturális Egyesület (English: Hungarian Guard Association for Preservation of Traditions and Culture) was a far-right nationalist paramilitary organization active in Hungary from 2007 to 2009.
+The organization enjoyed a close relationship with the Jobbik party, and was frequently construed as Jobbik's paramilitary wing before its legal dissolution in 2009.
+The president of the organization was Gábor Vona, also the president of Jobbik; prominent members included former defence minister Lajos Für and actor Mátyás Usztics.

 Ideology

 Members of Magyar Gárda gathered in Békéscsaba on Trianon Day, 2009.

+Magyar Gárda was founded through an "oath of loyalty to Hungary" by its members in Buda Castle, Budapest, on 25 August 2007.
 The group itself claimed to aim at "defending a physically, spiritually and intellectually defenceless Hungary".
 The international press and its opponents, such as Hungary's former prime minister Ferenc Gyurcsány, have described the organization neo-fascist or neo-Nazi, similar to Hitler's brownshirts ("SA") in Nazi Germany and the fascist Arrow Cross Party in Hungary.

 The Magyar Gárda is described by not only the Western European press but also the Hungarian press as a paramilitary organization, a civilian militia or party militia.
 On one hand, it was never armed; this is also occasionally acknowledged by those who call it a paramilitary.
 On the other hand, there was an occasion when Tamás Gergő Samu, president of the Békés County Jobbik organization expressed: "[…] if the Jobbik gains power […] the members of the Gárda will form the backbone of the [new] Hungarian gendarmerie, will be invested with public authority, and will march here, on the streets of Sarkad with weapons on their side".

 The uniform was composed of black boots, black trousers with white shirt and black vest with the shape of a lion on its back and a coat of arms on the front, a shielded black cap and a red-white striped scarf.
 The Guard's coat of arms is based on that of Emeric of Hungary which features the Árpád stripes with 9 golden lions in 4 red stripes (3-3-2-1 lions per stripe).